 Blowout Preventer Landing Assist Tool (BLAT)

 The BLAT (Blowout Preventer Landing Assist Tool) is used to assist in landing a BOP (Blowout Preventer) onto a subsea wellhead.
 The BLAT is threaded onto 6 5/8" drill pipe (FH or XT-57 Threads).
-This can be modified if necessary.
-The BLAT is then lowered through the Telescopic Joint (TJ), and landed into a Transition Joint, which is welded between the TJ and riser.
-The drill pipe is then rotated about 4 turns (CW or CCW, depending on customer request), which causes the BLAT's load arms to extend into the Transition Joints load slots.
+This can be changed per customer request.
+The BLAT is then lowered through the Telescopic Joint (TJ), until the BLAT's Anti-Torque Boss makes contact with the BLAT Transition Pup Joint (BTJ).
+The BTJ is bolted between the TJ and riser.
+The flanges shown at the ends of the BTJ but can be replaced with whatever riser joint connection method the customer uses.
+The drill pipe is then rotated about 4 turns Counter Clockwise (CCW), which causes the BLAT's load arms to extend and make contact with the BTJ's inner surface.